Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Additional results

-By Theorem \ref{thm::indirect-vu}, it could be restrictive to assume $u$ is a scalar to compute the robustness values for the indirect effect in general.
-Next, we study how much we miss if we assume $u$ is a scalar by simulations.
+As we discuss in Section \ref{subsubsec::rv-vu}, it is restrictive to assume $u$ is a scalar to compute the robustness values for the indirect effect.
+In this section, we study how much we miss if we assume $u$ is a scalar by simulations.
 We consider the following simulation setting.
 The exposure $a$ follows a standard normal distribution $N(0,1)$.
 Given $a$, the mediator $m$ follows a multivariate normal distribution with mean $\alpha_1a$ and variance $\Sigma$, where

 with $\lambda_1$ selected later, and $\Sigma_{ij}=0.5^{|i-j|}$, for all $1\leq i,j\leq \mathrm{dim}(m)$.
-Given $a$ and $m$, the outcome $y$ follows a normal distribution with mean $a+\alpha_2^\T m$ and variance $1$, where
+Given $a$ and $m$, the outcome $y$ follows a normal distribution with mean $a+\alpha_2^{\T} m$ and variance $1$, where

 with $\lambda_2$ selected later.